-The Google Pixel 2 and Pixel 2 XL have a lot to offer along with surprisingly good battery life.
-However, it’s not all perfect and some are experiencing battery life problems.
-If your Pixel 2 isn’t lasting as long as expected, below we’ll go over more than 10 tips to fix bad Pixel 2 battery life.
-This includes changes from the latest Android 8.1 Oreo update too.
+Some Google Pixel 2 and Pixel 2 XL users are running into battery life issues.
+While these phones have a lot to offer, even over a year after being released, they’re not perfect.
+If your Pixel 2 isn’t lasting as long as expected, below we’ll go over more than 10 tips to fix bad Pixel 2 battery life problems.

-On the bigger Pixel 2 XL you get a 6-inch screen and a large 3,520 mAh battery.
-That’s on par with the competition, if not a little bigger.
-And while it’s enough for most, things can always be better.
+Some Pixel owners are noticing rapid battery loss, and when they try to charge it, recharging is incredibly slow.
+The Pixel 2 XL has a big 3,520 mAh battery.
+And while it’s enough for most, problems can make it die very quick.
 Which is why you’ll want to know about these settings to change, steps to take, and options to consider to make your phone last as long as possible.

 How to Fix Bad Pixel 2 & Pixel 2 XL Battery Life

-Running stock Android 8.1 Oreo Google’s new phones last plenty long, and have a lot of options and settings you can change.
-Changes that can make a noticeable difference.
-Not to mention features you might not use, which we’ll recommend turning off.
+Running stock Android 9 Pie these phones are almost Pixel perfect.
+However, some quick changes can make a noticeable difference.
+Not to mention we’ll go over features you might not use, which we’ll recommend turning off.
 In this post, we’ll also help figure out what’s causing your poor battery life, and show you how to fix it.

 Reboot Your Pixel 2